rreezN/dtu_mlopsproject/README.md

 The images vary in size and thus need to be transformed to a standard size.

 ## What deep learning models do you expect to use?
 We intend to use the model [ConvNeXt-V2](https://arxiv.org/abs/2301.00808), which is a recent update to the original ConvNeXt.
-The model contains
+The model contains pre-trained models of different sizes.

 --------